CENOS-Platform/cenos-docs-antennas/docs/geometry-overview.md

 In **CENOS RF 2.0** there are multiple ways available for antenna geometry creation - *Templates*, *Import CAD* and *Geometry editor*.

-In this section we will take a look at the **general layout and workflow** of the geometry setup in *CENOS Antenna Design* app.
+In this section we will take a look at the **general layout and workflow** of the geometry setup in *CENOS Radio Frequency* app.

 ---